-In partnership with Net Impact, the Hult Prize at The College of William & Mary is a launch pad for social start-ups.
+In partnership with Net Impact, the Hult Prize at William & Mary is a launch pad for social start-ups.
 Teams of 3-5 students (of all majors) are challenged to build sustainable social enterprises to improve the early childhood education gap in international urban slums.
 The winning team can win $1,000,000 in start-up funding.

 As part of an event called “Innovation Consulting: Exploring Service,” Natalie Foley '00 came to the Design Thinking Club and shared how she and her firm Peer Insight applied design thinking to design a service for the nation's largest non-profit provider of long-term care services.
 Additionally, Elizabeth Davidson '11 shared her experience with mobile money services in Tanzania and Kenya, where individuals can send money by sending texts, a relevant and convenient system for developing countries.